NordicESMhub/climate-data-tutorial/_episodes/02-cds.md

 Whenever we can, we will choose to download data in NetCDF format but we will also add links to documentation with examples using native GRIB format.

-## What can we do with the downloaded NetCDF data file?

-We just learned that NetCDF format is a binary format and to be able to read or visualize it, we would need to use dedicated software or libraries that can handle this "special" format.
+NetCDF format is a binary format and to be able to read or visualize it, we would need to use dedicated software or libraries that can handle this "special" format.

-That is what we will do in the two next episodes, using Python and R.
+Then depending on whether you wish to visualize your data with [Python](/03-visualization-python) or [R](/04-visualization-R), follow the corresponding instructions.

 {% include links.md %}